trek region

 • Stay in tents (Twin sharing).

-Starting the day early, exploring the Dayara Meadows after breakfast and hot tea we begin our journey onward to Litham.
+Starting the day early, exploring the Dayara Meadows after breakfast and the hot tea and begin our journey onward to Litham.
 In the morning rays of the sun, the meadows are simply captivating.
 You can soak in the morning freshness in the meadows and soothe your senses, leaving all worries behind.
 Photographers can capture some beautiful pictures of the morning rays of the sun in the vast meadows.

 The trek from Dayara Thatch to Litham starts with a gentle ascent and the trail will take you through forest covers, meadows and streams.
 We will walk for about 15 minutes, gently ascending to a point where we will come across a stream.
 Ascending through forest covers of Oak and Pine, followed by a beautiful meadow we will begin descending through a silver birch forest cover and again through some lush meadows.

-The entire trail is full of forest covers and meadows as well as gushing streams, ample opportunities to refill your water bottles.
+The entire trail is full of forest covers and meadows as well as some gushing streams, ample opportunities to refill your water bottles.
 Crossing the meadows we will trek towards the Guna Pass.
 A gentle ascent takes you to another forest cover and completely out of the Dayara campsite.
 We will cross a stream post which the trail climbs out of the thickets, with the Dhauladhar Range and Guna Pass coming into view.

 Soon, we will come inside another forest of the Silver Birch trees.
 The silver birches are very old and you can see these ancient structures gnarled and majestic standing the test of time.
 Descending from the forest, you will come across another stream and the first clear views of Litham.